camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 `sensors/` owns acquisition and exposes thread-safe normalized readings.
 `SensorSource` is the acquisition boundary.
 A source returns channel presence, health, timestamps, voltage/current, and optionally direct duty.
-ADC values are raw inputs to ESP32 calibration; Demo and UART values are already engineering units.
+ESP32 ADC and ADS1115 values are raw inputs to their own source-specific calibration; Demo and UART values are already engineering units.
 The service validates values, applies calibration exactly once, derives power once, and owns short in-memory histories.

 Realtime Demo remains valuable for exercising the complete live/history path.
-The ESP32 ADC source is the final local target.
-The UART source accepts calibrated readings and optional duty from an external producer; the current Uno producer supplies `In`/`Out` while `Aux` is absent.
+The ESP32 ADC and external ADS1115 sources are independently build-selectable.
+The UART source accepts
+calibrated readings and optional duty from an external producer; the current Uno producer supplies `In`/`Out` while `Aux` is absent.
 One UART frame supplies a coherent multi-channel snapshot, so its receiver is a